jthet/token-tickets/README.md

 Token Tickets is a decentralized event ticketing platform that leverages Hedera’s Hashgraph Token Service to issue tickets as NFTs.
 These NFTs are transferable and provide transparent and trustless ticket authentication and ownership, reducing the risk of counterfeit tickets, lowering ticketing fees, resolving transactions quickly.

+Learn more about it at the [About Page](https://tokentickets.tech/about), or check it out at the [https://tokentickets.tech](https://tokentickets.tech) website.

 ---